PRE-NUPTIAL AGREEMENT ALSO KNOWN AS PREMARITAL AGREEMENT

 For those contemplating marriage, an ante-nuptial, also referred to as a Pre-Nuptial Agreement may be the way you might want to enter into the marriage contract.

 WHY SHOULD YOU SIGN A PRENUPTIAL AGREEMENT?
-TAKE CONTROL
+TO TAKE CONTROL

-- A prenuptial agreement allows you to protect your assets as your separate property and keep them that way, if you so choose.
+- A prenuptial agreement allows you to identify your assets as your separate property and keep them that way, if you so choose.

 BUT ISN’T A PRENUPTIAL AGREEMENT UNROMANTIC?

-- Throughout the history of marriage some form of premarital contract has underpinned the institution of marriage.
-For example, for two thousand years, Jewish marriages have been preceded by a prenuptial agreement called the “Ketubah.”
+- Throughout the history of marriage some form of premarital contract have underpinned the institution of marriage.

 - Prenups prepare you for marriage.
 Sooner or later you are going to have to talk about money issues.
 Why not do it now and save heartache and trouble later on?
 After your honeymoon is over you will soon find out how earning and spending money is an integral part of your marriage.
 The Catholic Church recognized this fact and incorporates a prenuptial dialogue in a marital preparation process called “Pre-Cana.”